sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 Operations guides specific to managing [Sourcegraph with Docker Compose](./index.md) installations.

-Trying to deploy Sourcegraph?
+Trying to deploy Sourcegraph with Docker Compose?
 Refer to our [installation guide](./index.md#installation).

 ## Featured guides